stuarthayhurst/ammonite-engine/docs/USAGE.md

 ## Return codes:
   - Failures return `-1`
   - Successes return `0`
-  - Object IDs start at `1`, and are specific to each object type
+  - Object IDs use type `AmmoniteId` start at `1`, and are specific to each object type
     - This means a camera, light source and model can all share ID `1`
-    - Cameras technically start at `0`, as the default camera has ID `0`

 ## Model draw modes:
   - `ammonite::models::draw::setDrawMode(modelId, drawMode)` takes 2 arguments, a model ID and a draw mode